raysca/quiz/quizzes/devops/docker.md

 ## What is the purpose of a Dockerfile?

-- [ ] To automate the process of deploying software
+- [ ] To define the configuration of a Docker container
-- [ ] To ensure that code changes are tested and integrated frequently
+- [ ] To define the configuration of a Docker image
-- [ ] To monitor and optimize the performance of applications
+- [ ] To monitor and optimize the performance of containerized applications
 - [x] To instruct Docker how to build a Docker image along with its dependencies and source code

 ## What is the purpose of a Docker registry?